-This broadcast clearly captures what it meant for Indigenous people to hear the prime minister's speech.
-High profile Indigenous Australians interviewed on the day included tennis champion and Wiradjrui woman, Evonne Goolagong Cawley, and country musician Troy Cassar-Daley.
-It was by all accounts an historic moment for Australia.
+This broadcast clearly captures what it meant for First Nations people to hear the prime minister's speech.
+High-profile Australians interviewed on the day included tennis champion and Wiradjuri woman, Evonne Goolagong Cawley and country musician Troy Cassar-Daley.
+It was an historic moment for Australia.

 Newscaf highlights some of the significant and intriguing stories in the NFSA's television news collection that have been digitally preserved for future generations to enjoy and explore.